Ekhane Aakash Neel (2019 TV series)

-Ekhane Akash Neel is a Bengali romantic medical drama series that aired on Star Jalsha and streamed on the digital platform Hotstar from September 23, 2019.
+Ekhane Akash Neel is a Bengali romantic medical drama series that aired on Star Jalsha and streamed on the digital platform Hotstar from 23 September 2019.
 It was a reboot of the popular show Ekhane Aakash Neel (2008 TV series).
 It was also the remake of the StarPlus show Sanjivani (2019 TV series).
-Produced by Surinder Films, it starred Sean Banerjee as Dr. Ujaan Chatterjee and Anamika Chakraborty as Dr. Hiya Chatterjee (Hiya Mitra).
+Produced by Surinder Films, it starred Anamika Chakraborty as Dr. Hiya Mitra and Sean Banerjee as Dr. Ujaan Chatterjee.
 It ended on 3 October 2020 and was replaced by Ogo Nirupoma.

 Plot

 The story follows the characters Dr. Ujaan Chatterjee, one of the best five heart surgeons in the world, and Hiya Mitra, an aspiring doctor.
 Ujaan is ill-tempered and solely focused on work and does not believe in love, while Hiya is outgoing and compassionate and believes in love.
 Initially, Hiya comes to Kolkata to attend the city's top medical college, Tulip.
 The college was a part of Tulip Hospital, owned by Ujaan's father, Dr. Samaresh Chatterjee.
 However, unable to pay the high fees, Hiya returns to her home village.
 Still passionate about helping people, Hiya begins working at a health camp in the village.

 At the health camp, Hiya encounters Dr. Samaresh Chatterjee, who was suffering from longstanding knee pain.
 Hiya volunteers to cure Samaresh pain with ayurvedic treatment.
 Intrigued by Hiya's enthusiasm, Dr. Chatterjee invites her to his home in Kolkata for his treatment.
 There, Hiya is delighted to meet Dr. Ujaan Chatterjee and immediately idolizes him as her "guru," or greatest teacher.
 Ujaan, on the contrary, is disgusted to encounter such a talkative, interfering girl.

 Time passes and Hiya and Ujaan grow close.
 Hiya is supposed to leave Kolkata after successfully curing Dr. Samaresh after a period of 10 days.
 However, she accidentally gets into the expired medicine racquet of Ujaan's step-brother Bihaan and she is accused with attempt to murder the patients.
 She is publicly humiliated and arrested.
 However, it does not sit right in Ujaan's heart and he proves her innocent.